ellenbuckley/ellenbuckley.github.io/index.md

 {% capture text %}

-See what projects we are currently working on.
+See what products we have created.

 {%
   include button.html